CDDA-PE

 I think I have the answer, after four decades of ear splitting treble and no bass from these shiny little discs.

-According to my findings, pre-emphasis (50μs/15μs) was not just used for its stated purpose although it may have begun as a legitimate technical specification along with the broadcasting standard CCITT J.17 pre-emphasis also included as an option in the original PCM encoding process used [see SONY PCM-1610, for example] when transferring analogue audio to digital.
+According to my findings, pre-emphasis (50μs/15μs) was not just used for its stated purpose although it may have begun as a legitimate technical specification as is the case with the broadcasting standard CCITT J.17 pre-emphasis option also built into the PCM encoding process [see AES/EBU digital interface standard] when transferring analogue audio to digital.
 Importantly, the presence of any pre-emphasis EQ curve applied during encoding is supposed to only be for optimising the accuracy of the transfer to digital and must be flagged in the data so that it can be automatically removed upon playback to retrieve the optimised flat response intended.

 Instead, I find that the 50μs/15μs pre-emphasis EQ curve was used to “spoil” the playback of the audio by applying the pre-emphasis on encode but not flagging it in the data on the finished discs.
-In this way, the analogue audio transferred to digital would have the large treble boost added either upon encoding or, later on, simply added digitally before being manufactured on CD, without implementing the requisite 50μs/15μs de-emphasis protocol needed to reverse the treble boost for correct flat playback.
+In this way, the analogue audio transferred to digital would have the large treble boost prescribed by 50μs/15μs pre-emphasis added upon encoding, without implementing the requisite 50μs/15μs de-emphasis protocol needed to reverse the treble boost for correct flat playback.

 This achieved two important things for the record companies - it protected their masters in the sense that they weren’t being issued unaltered and it also ensured an artificially bright playback from what would otherwise, without involving costly and time consuming catalogue wide remastering programs, have been the flat masters on Compact Disc.
 This hyped up playback is what made Compact Disc really stand out from any consumer format that had preceded it.